 “We’re on Facebook.”

-I hear this all the time when I’m talking with small business owners about their social media strategies.
+We hear this all the time when we’re talking with small business owners about their social media strategies.

 If you have a Facebook page for your business, that’s great.
 You’re headed in the right direction.

 But Facebook alone won’t be enough to maximize your reach.
 You need to establish a presence on as many social platforms as possible.